 Osteoarthritis (OA) is the most prevalent joint degenerative disease characterized by chronic joint inflammation.
 The pathogenesis of OA has not been fully elucidated yet.
-Cartilage erosion is the most significant pathological feature in OA, which is considered the result of cytomechanical homeostasis destruction.
+Cartilage erosion is the most significant pathological feature in OA, which is considered as the result of the cytomechanical homeostasis destruction.
 The cytomechanical homeostasis is maintained by the dynamic interaction between cells and the extracellular matrix, which can be reflected by cell traction force (CTF).
-It is critical to assess the CTF to provide a deeper understanding of the cytomechanical homeostasis destruction and progression in OA.
+It is critical to assess the CTF for providing a deeper understanding of the cytomechanical homeostasis destruction and progression in OA.
 In this study, a silicon nanopillar array (Si-NP) with high spatial resolution and aspect ratio is fabricated to investigate the CTF in response to OA.
-It is discovered that the CTF is degraded in OA, which is attributed to the F-actin reorganization induced by the activation of RhoA/ROCK signaling pathway.
-Si-NP also shows promising potential as a mechanopharmacological assessment platform for OA drug screening and evaluation. people aged > 70 years.^[1] The prevalence of OA has increased by 107 over the past three decades and it continues to increase as the population ages.^[2] Osteoarthritis is characterized by chronic inflammation of affected joints that causes pain that leads to a loss of mobility and structural changes.
-Over the course of the disease, a significant proportion of individuals will become disabled, resulting in a decreased quality of life and demand for surgical intervention.^[3] The high prevalence and severity have imposed a serious threat to individual health and socioeconomies.^[4] However, the pathogenesis and mechanisms of OA remain unclear, restricting its early diagnosis and treatment.
+We discover the CTF is degraded in OA, which is attributed to the F-actin reorganization induced by the activation of RhoA/ROCK signaling pathway.
+Si-NP also show promising potential as a mechanopharmacological assessment platform for OA drug screening and evaluation.